 Often times employee benefit plans represent the most valuable assets accumulated during a marriage.
 Dividing these assets in the event of divorce can be a complex process, one that requires extensive training and specific knowledge.
+Current Prices are as of July 1, 2019.

 Qualified Retirement Plans are defined by Internal Revenue Code Section (“IRC”) 401(a).
 Pursuant to (“IRC”) 401(a), there are 37 requirements for a plan to be considered a “qualified” plan.
 Some of the more well-known types of qualified retirement plans that you will come across in your practice are defined contribution plans such as 401(k) and 403(b) accounts, Cash- Balance Plans (which are hybrids between a defined contribution and a pension plan) and conventional pension plans.